What Is An Incisor Tooth?

 – Cavities:

 Cavities are basically tiny holes in a tooth.
 They are formed when teeth are not brushed properly and plaque is formed.
 This provides the bacteria the best medium to flourish.
 The plaque on hardening destroys the upper hard surface of the tooth ‘Enamel’ utterly and as a result cavities are formed.
-Cavity on the front incisor tooth needs to be treated immediately otherwise it can lead to a lot of dental health issues.
+Cavity on the front tooth needs to be treated immediately otherwise it can lead to a lot of dental health issues.

 – Tooth With a Hairline Fracture: